AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/media-sets.md

 1. Click **Upload** and choose either **From Desktop** or **Via FTP**.
 2. Click **Job Options**.
 3. Open the **Batch Set Presets** option, and check or uncheck the preset to use it with the upload.
-4. After the upload is done, look in your folder for the finished sets
+4. After the upload is done, look in your folder for the finished sets.

 Learn more about [Batch Set Presets](https://docs.adobe.com/content/help/en/dynamic-media-classic/using/setup/application-setup.html#batch-set-presets).